 If you’re experiencing male pattern baldness, taking finasteride tablets daily can both slow hair loss and help your hair regrow thicker on the crown and in the middle of your scalp.
 Most guys start to see results within four to six months of taking it.

 Male pattern baldness occurs when hair follicles shrink over time, growing increasingly thinner strands of hair until, eventually, they stop growing any new hair at all.
-Men who are genetically prone to male pattern baldness have a sensitivity to DHT (dihydrotestosterone), a hormone derived from testosterone.
+Men who are genetically prone to male pattern hair loss have a sensitivity to DHT (dihydrotestosterone), a hormone derived from testosterone.
 So, the surest way to prevent hair loss and minimize its impact is to block DHT.

 That’s where finasteride comes in: Testosterone is converted to DHT by 5α-reductase (that’s 5 alpha reductase if you’re trying to say it aloud), an enzyme that is held in the oil glands of a hair follicle.
 Finasteride blocks the action of this enzyme, effectively stopping your body from producing DHT to begin with.
 As a result, male pattern baldness (a.k.a hair loss) is stopped in its tracks, and your hair may even grow back thicker than ever.

-The key is that you have to remember to take it daily (here a few easy tips on building this habit).
+The key is that you have to remember to take it daily (here are a few easy tips on building this habit).

 Like all prescription products, finasteride may cause side effects.

 Though rare, in clinical trials, 3.8% of male patients noticed some form of sexual side effects (versus 2.1% of patients using the placebo), including less desire for sex, erectile dysfunction, or a decrease in the amount of semen released during sex.
 This may continue after stopping treatment.

 You can read more about the side effects here.